paulb00th/galapagos/content/en/our-diving/our-diving.md

 Learn more about [our PADI Open Water course](/our-diving/more-about-ow)

-If you would like to book our PADI Open Water course please [Contact Us](/contact)
+If you would like to book our PADI Open Water course, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/OW1.png,img/our-diving/OW2.png,img/our-diving/OW3.png" paddingTop="10px" >}}